babybuddy/babybuddy-sandstorm/README.md

         browse http://local.sandstorm.io:6080

-1. When ready, stop the development app (Ctrl-C) and pack the new APK.
+1. When ready, stop the development app (Ctrl-C) and pack the new SPK.

         vagrant-spk pack ~/babybuddy.spk